 The Smokies, United States’ most visited national park, make up a grand extension to America’s favorite drive.

-Fun things to do in Great Smoky Mountains include climbing Clingmans Dome, the highest point in Tennessee, and viewing the iconic black bears of the Smokies.
-The celebrated valley Cades Cove is a hotspot for wildlife viewing.
+Fun things to do in Great Smoky Mountains include climbing Clingmans Dome, the highest point in Tennessee, and viewing the area’s iconic black bears.
+The celebrated Cades Cove, like a park in a park, is a hotspot for wildlife viewing.

 Cherokee in particular offers superb access to the southern part of the Smokies.
-The more off the beaten path region encompasses the deep Fontana Lake and picturesque Tom Branch Falls.
+This more off-the-beaten-path region, compared to the busier north, encompasses the deep Fontana Lake and picturesque Tom Branch Falls.

 Sights along the Blue Ridge Parkway